Bit-Flip Vulnerability of Shared KV-Cache Blocks in LLM Serving Systems: Evaluation

 \Cref{fig:cumulative-damage} plots the mean cumulative affected count $\bar{C}_N$ as a function of~$N$.
 All conditions exhibit a linear growth pattern: ordinary least-squares regression yields $R^2 \geq 0.992$ for every condition, with the slope approximately equal to the mean per-request corruption rate.

-The enabling condition for this linear growth is sustained residency: across all 240 injection runs, the corrupted prefix block remained in the cache at every checkpoint (25, 50, 75, and 100 requests), with no eviction observed---consistent with vLLM's eviction policy.
-In the most severe case (bit~14 on DeepSeek-R1), the per-request corruption rate reaches 100.0\%: every subsequent request served from the corrupted block produces altered output.
+This linear growth is enabled by sustained residency: across all 240 runs, the corrupted block remained cached at every checkpoint (25, 50, 75, 100 requests), with no eviction observed---consistent with vLLM's eviction policy.
+In the most severe case (bit~14 on DeepSeek-R1), the per-request corruption rate reaches 100.0\%: every subsequent request from the corrupted block is altered.